pilarcacheiro/myresearch/README.md

 Computational biologist focused on the integrative analysis of model organisms and human data to improve the understanding of the molecular basis of disease, with a particular interest in neurodevelopmental disorders.
 The ultimate goals of my research are to assist the genetic diagnosis of patients affected with rare diseases and to decipher the mechanisms behind gene essentiality.

-Main interests: gene essentiality, phenotypes, statistics and R.
+Main interests: gene essentiality, phenotype ontologies, statistics and R.